StackExchange/dnscontrol/documentation/provider/akamaiedgedns.md

 completed with errors
 ```

-**Note:** If the zone does not exist and you want to see the changes which will be made by dnscontrol push then use **dnscontrol preview** with the **--populate-on-preview** flag set.
+**Note:** If the zone does not exist and you want to see the changes which will be made by dnscontrol push then use `dnscontrol preview` with the `--populate-on-preview` flag specified.
 This automatically creates the zone with SOA and NS records.

 Command:
 ```